ge-ne/ctan-o-mat/README.md

 ### CREATING THE DOCUMENTATION

-The PDF documentation is generated from this README.md file This can be done with the following command:
+The PDF documentation is generated from the file `README.md`.
+This can be done with the following command:

 ```